Where are the pins made?

 99.9% of the time we do not do one.
-My goal is to get us set up right before the order even gets to the factory so there's minimal changes and our expectations are accurate.
-If we are doing orders of 500+ qty and you really want to approve one first, I can have them do that but it will add about 1-2 weeks to the turnaround.
+Our goal is to get us set up right before the order even gets to the factory so there's minimal changes and our expectations are accurate.
+If we are doing orders of 500+ qty and you really want to approve one first, we can have them do that but it will add about 1-2 weeks to the turnaround.

 Do you do hard enamel pins too?

 Yes.
-I have pricing examples listed on pricing page.
+We have pricing examples listed on pricing page.
 They tend to run about 30 cents more per pin.
 They go through additional labor steps which is why they cost more, not because of a difference in materials used.

 What's the difference between soft enamel and hard enamel pins?

 Soft enamel are what you are probably most familiar with.
 They have raised and lowered areas with enamel in them and have some texture due to that.
 Hard enamel pins are polished and buffed down smooth and have very little texture.
 Hard enamel must also use a plated metal to hold up to the buffing down process.